evan-07/serving-team-docs/serving-team-docs/tech-team/propresenter-guide.md

 # ProPresenter Operations Guide

+Propresenter is our primary software used for presenting

 ## Essential Keyboard Shortcuts in Presentation Mode
 - **Slide Advance**: Right Arrow
 - **Previous Slide**: Left Arrow